google/ksp/CONTRIBUTING.md

 ## API verification

 For changes that involves API changes(new API, API signature change), please also update [api.base](./api/api.base) file.
-You can monitor api change with `./gradlew :api:apiCheck`, and`./gradlew :api:updateApi` to generate new api signature.
+You can monitor api change with `./gradlew :api:checkApi`, and`./gradlew :api:updateApi` to generate new api signature.

 ## Testing
 For incoming PRs, we would like to request changes covered by tests for good practice.